slidenerd/nuxt-google-facebook-twitter-github-auth/README.md

 # serve with hot reload at localhost:3000
 $ npm run dev

+# serve with hot reload in debug mode at localhost:3000
+$ npm run deb

 # build for production and launch server
 $ npm run build